What is an airsoft battery?

 How Do I Know The Battery Is Full?

 How do we know if the battery is fully charged without a smart charger or voltmeter?
 Simple!
 Just touch the battery from time to time to check its temperature.
 Most likely fully charged if it's warm, not lukewarm!
 Though if it's hot to the touch then you may have damaged the battery, which isn't good for your skin or battery.
 A stove that's left on is similar to your battery being charged.
-Chances are chaos will be waiting for your return if it's left unattended whilst you away.
+Chances are chaos will be waiting for your return if it's left unattended whilst you are away.
 So please guys if you do charge it like this, we ask you to watch over it like a baby!

 Never ever rely on this method 100 percent of the time, we know it's a lame technique but effective to check if the battery is charged.
 It’s not foolproof and in some freak situations, it may not work at all.
 If you plan on getting serious into airsoft, we recommend a smart charger should be the first major investment to your ever-growing collection of airsoft gear.

 How to know when the airsoft battery is charged?
-The best and safest way to know when the airsoft battery is fully is using a smart charger.
+The best and safest way to know when the airsoft battery is fully is by using a smart charger.
 But keep in mind that do not try to charge 2 battery packs at the same time unless the charger can support it.
 If the battery charger has more than 1 input, you should charge one at a time or you might damage the charger.
 Don't skimp out on a charger, as the cheaper ones provide constant charge even when the battery is full!

 Here are a few things to take note of to protect you and others around in case something goes wrong.
 As using the wrong charger or wrong battery things can go south very fast so be careful if it's your first time charging airsoft batteries.
 If your battery dies, remember to find a place to recycle them.
 This will prevent any harm done to kids or animals!